KrishAtGit/flight-reservation-system/README.md

 | GET /flights/{id}/seats | 219 | 0 | 9 | 2100 |
 | **Aggregated** | **836** | **0** | **9** | **2100** |

-**836 requests, 0 failures.** The 99th percentile spike on seat map is payload size (172 seats as JSON) — a caching concern, not a correctness concern.
+**836 requests, 0 failures.** The 99th percentile spike on seat map is payload size (172 seats as JSON); a caching concern, not a correctness concern.

 ---